NotKshitiz/NotKshitiz/README.md

 writing CUDA kernels and understanding LLM inference from the ground up - attention, KV cache, quantization, and why everything is memory-bound at decode time.

+also into the training side - fine-tuning, quantization-aware training, and what happens inside the forward and backward pass at the kernel level.

 ---

 ### projects